stixxnicky-lpa/loveparentingandautism/_posts/2026-06-03-26-years-in-what-i-wish-someone-told-me.md

 My husband doesn't miss me.
 He's *right there*.
 But the emotional attunement — the thing where your partner just *reads the room*, catches the look on your face, knows something's wrong before you say it — that doesn't come naturally to him.
 It took me years to understand that this wasn't rejection.
 It wasn't indifference.
 It was just... wiring.

+*[Autism Explained](/blog/2025/06/07/autism-explained-what-nobody-tells-you-at-diagnosis/) is the post I'd hand to anyone who's just had that lightbulb moment.*

 Knowing that doesn't make the lonely moments disappear.
 But it changes everything about how you carry them.

 > The moment I stopped interpreting his silence as not caring was the moment I started actually seeing him.